braydenoneal/blogic/README.md

 - add block for import?, access modifiers
 - address while loop max iterations issue
 - separate language from the game, allowing it to run on its own
-- structs
+- structs?
-- struct implementations
+- struct implementations?
-- static types
+- static types?
-- dictionaries?
 - enums?
 - list comprehension?
 - in-language errors, exceptions?